 Our research has also shown that there is also no need to use highly modified ingredients such as OPO.2

 To keep the milk powder fresh, our manufacturer – Dairy Goat Co-Operative adds nitrogen and carbon dioxide inside the tin.
-When the gas filling is too full and the aluminum foil will protrude, please be assured this will not affect the quality.
+When the gas filling is too full and the aluminum foil will protrude, rest assured this will not affect the quality.